Learn Email Analytics Spam Rate Monitoring

 Spam complaint rate is the percentage of delivered emails that recipients mark as spam.
 The formula: (spam complaints ÷ emails delivered) × 100.

 When someone clicks "Report Spam" or "This is Junk" in Gmail, Outlook, or Yahoo, that action is registered as a complaint against the sending domain.
-Mail providers aggregate these complaints across all senders and use them as a key signal in spam filtering decisions.
+Mail providers aggregate these complaints and use them as a key signal in spam filtering decisions.
 A domain with a rising complaint rate will progressively see worse inbox placement — first for that individual domain, potentially spreading to associated IPs over time.

 The critical thing to understand: the complaint rate your ESP reports is almost always lower than the rate Gmail and Yahoo actually see.
 Here's why: your ESP typically counts complaints from recipients who clicked the unsubscribe link in your email body — or, in some cases, from Feedback Loop (FBL) data the ESP receives from mail providers.
 But when Gmail users click "Report Spam" inside the Gmail interface, that action doesn't automatically flow back to your ESP.
 Gmail keeps that data in Postmaster Tools, which you have to monitor separately.